gorlemahesh/Supplier360/README.md

 - Detect **duplicate / overlapping suppliers**
 - Monitor **performance & risk signals** over time

-It uses **Amazon Bedrock Agents** with custom **Lambda-based action groups** and an **Aurora PostgreSQL** database, with a simple **Streamlit UI** for local demos.
+The core intention of this project is to generate a unified Supplier Trust Score by combining data integrity, certification health, and operational performance.
+The system uses Amazon Bedrock Agents with Lambda-based action groups and an Aurora PostgreSQL backend, supported by a lightweight Streamlit UI for local demos.

 ---

 ## 1. Key Features

-- 🤖 **Bedrock Agent–driven workflow**
+- 🤖 **Bedrock Agent–orchestrated workflow**
+  Interact using natural language prompts such as “Generate a supplier risk profile” or
-  Natural language questions like _“Give me the compliance health score for Supplier X”_ or
+  “What is the compliance score for Supplier X?”.
+The Agent coordinates all Lambda action groups
-  _“Show high-risk suppliers by region”_.
+  to produce a unified analysis.

 - 📊 **Compliance scoring engine**
-  Lambda functions query Aurora and compute **compliance health scores** based on rules and weights.
+  Lambda functions query Aurora PostgreSQL to evaluate certification validity, identify missing or
+  expired documents, and generate a structured Certification Score.

-- 🧹 **Supplier deduplication**
+- 🧹 **Supplier deduplication & data integrity check**
-  Identify suppliers that may be duplicates (similar names, tax IDs, locations, etc).
+  Fuzzy matching helps detect duplicate or overlapping supplier records, ensuring accurate supplier
+  identity before any scoring is performed.

-- 📈 **Performance insights**
+- 📈 **Operational performance insights**
-  Aggregate metrics (on-time delivery, quality issues, etc.) exposed through the Agent.
+  Aggregates delivery accuracy, quality compliance, invoice accuracy, and incident history to
+  compute the Operational Score.

+- 🧮 **Unified Supplier Trust Score**
+  Data integrity, certification health, and operational performance are combined using a weighted
+  scoring model to produce a final Supplier Trust Score.

-- 🖥️ **Local Streamlit UI**
+- 🖥️ **Lightweight Streamlit demo UI**
-  Simple chat-style UI to talk to the Bedrock Agent and view responses, perfect for demos.
+  A simple chat-style interface for interacting with the Bedrock Agent and exploring supplier
+  insights locally.

 ---